 Background script

 In Manifest V3, the Chrome extension platform moves from background pages to service workers.
-The background script (service worker in MV3) could be going to inactive state without sending a response back to a message it received from a content script.
+The background script (service worker in MV3) could be going to an inactive state without sending a response back to a message it received from a content script.

 Background script: